chuangcaleb/wtsa/_poosts/The Greatest Showman Series/The Greatest Showman – Series Reflection.md

 What’s interesting is that each truth is a statement that doesn’t make sense at first glance.
 But all the more, a song that packs an intellectually satisfying surprise is a song that packs a paradox that’s actually true.

-You could append an “Actually… when typically…” to each statement to get what I mean *(e.g. Actually, you, the audience, want to be part of the show too, when typically, the audience are just spectators)*
+You could append an “Actually… when typically…” to each statement to get what I mean *(e.g. Actually, you, the audience, want to be part of the show too, when typically, the audience are just spectators)*.

 >[[The Greatest Show Prologue – Analysis|The Greatest Show – Prologue]]
 >